amitjohney/sylvatest/README.md

   ```

 > **_NOTE:_** If your bootstrap cluster machine is behind a corporate proxy, then all the above proxies should be included as environment variables before running bootstrap.sh

-- The deployment of the management cluster on vSphere uses the [cluster-vsphere](https://gitlab.com/sylva-projects/sylva-elements/helm-charts/cluster-vsphere) Helm Chart to configure and install the relevant manifests.
-The file `environment-values/my-capv-env/management-cluster-capv-values.yaml` provides the values for the chart.
-Adapt it to suit your environment.
-  - The provided file contains the minimum set of values required to setup the cluster.
-There are a few values that depends on the specific vSphere environment and have to be filled:
-    - Specify the API server endpoint.
-It must corresponds to the value provided to `cluster_external_ip`.

-    ```yaml
-    cluster:
-    controlPlaneEndpoint:
-      # -- IP or DNS name of the kubernetes endpoint
-      host: # set the same value as ./values.yaml:cluster.cluster_external_ip
-    ```

-    - In case your environment is behind a corporate proxy, replace the proxy placeholders with the values that apply to your setup
-    - To access the VMs of the cluster via SSH, provide your SSH key:

-    ```yaml
-    # Vsphere VMs configuration
-    machines:
-      # -- users to create on machines
-      # see https://github.com/kubernetes-sigs/cluster-api/blob/main/bootstrap/kubeadm/api/v1beta1/kubeadmconfig_types.go#L257 for documentation about user config object
-      users:
-      - name: capv
-        sshAuthorizedKeys:
-        - ssh-rsa <your ssh key>
-          <username>@<hostname>
-        sudo: ALL=(ALL) NOPASSWD:ALL
-    ```

-    - Provide a few additional values specific to the vSphere environment:

-    ```yaml
-    # Control plane VMs configuration
-    controlPlane:
-      ...
-      # -- Control plane VSphere resource pool
-      resourcePool: # replace me
-      # -- Control plane VSphere machine template to clone, must contain kubeadm at the same version as specified in kubernetes.version
-      template: # replace me, use the same value used for the above image field
-      # -- Control plane VSphere folder to store VM
-      folder: # replace me
-      # -- Control plane VSphere datastore to create/locate machine
-      dataStore: # replace me

-    ...

-    workers:
-    # -- Name of the standard worker pool, you can define as many others pools as required
-      worker-md-0:
-        ...
-        # -- workers VSphere resource pool
-        resourcePool: # replace me
-        # -- workers VSphere machine template to clone, must contain kubeadm at the same version as specified in kubernetes.version
-        template: # replace me, use the same value used for the above image field
-        # -- workers VSphere folder to store VM
-        folder: # replace me
-        # -- workers VSphere datastore to create/locate machine
-        dataStore: # replace me

-    ```

 - Run the bootstrap script: